openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the bottom-left coordinates of the ofRectangle.
+Get the bottom-left coordinates of the ofRectangle as glm::vec3.

 Returns: The bottom-left coordinates of the rectangle.